-Mariell Jessup, M.D., is president of the American Heart Association for its 2013-14 fiscal year.
+Elliott Antman, M.D., is president of the American Heart Association for its 2014-15 fiscal year.

-As president, Jessup is chief volunteer scientific and medical officer, responsible for medical, scientific and public health matters.
+As president, Antman is chief volunteer scientific and medical officer, responsible for medical, scientific and public health matters.

-Bernie Dennis is chairman of the board of the American Heart Association for its 2013-14 fiscal year.
+In 2014-15, Bernie Dennis is chairman of the board of the American Heart Association, his second consecutive year in the role.